Migration Pattern: Urbanization drives U.S. millennials away from homeownership

-While young Americans are facing near-record levels of debt, urbanization is also behind the popularity of renting.
+While young Americans are facing near-record levels of debt, urbanization is also behind the popularity of renting

 Near-record level debt amongst young American adults is contributing to a decrease in homeownership and an increase in renting, but it’s just one of the factors at play.

-Debt among 19 to 29-year-olds in the U.S. exceeded $1 trillion at the end of 2018, the highest level since 2007.
+Debt among 19- to 29-year-olds in the U.S. exceeded $1 trillion at the end of 2018, the highest level since 2007.
 But, according to a recent Federal Reserve report, that debt explained only about a fifth of the falling homeownership rate among young adults, which is at a 50-year low.

 In cities where apartments are for sale, they are often unaffordable, even for those unburdened by student loan debt.
 An apartment overlooking New York City’s Central Park which recently sold for US$238 million is an extreme example.
 But in many U.S. cities, apartments aren’t even available for sale.
-These cities primarily offer apartments for rent – whereas houses and condos are available for purchase.
+These cities primarily offer apartments for rent whereas houses and condos are available for purchase.

 Investors get the benefit

-Looking toward the future, the demand from seniors for rental units is expected to fortify the sector, Martin says.
+Looking toward the future, the demand from seniors for rental units is expected to fortify the sector, Martin said.
 There will soon be an unprecedented influx of retirees and empty nesters, as America becomes a nation with more old people than children.
 By 2030, there will be more Americans older than 65 than under 18, according to recent projections by the US Census.
 Retirees typically downsize, which means more demand for apartments.